perslab/depict/README.md

   * DEPICT gene set enrichemtn results `ldl_teslovich_nature2010_genesetenrichment.txt`

 # Getting started on your own GWAS summary statistics
 The following steps will show you how to run DEPICT on your own GWAS summary statistics.
-If Example 2 worked, the following steps should be straightforward.
+We advice you to run example 2 to make sure that you have all the necessary parts to run a simple example.

+## Preparations
+The below steps are necessary to allow DEPICT to run on your system.
+They only need only to be done once.

 1. Retrieve the latest precomputed collection of nearest gene and gene to SNP mappings
   * Download [LD r2 0.5 locus collection (1KG Project Phase 1 data; 249M)](http://www.broadinstitute.org/mpg/depict/depict_download/collections/ld0.5_collection_depict_150302.txt.gz) to `DEPICT/data/` (do not unzip it)